BTS Munich 2026 · Allianz Arena July 11 & 12 Concert Day Notes →

 If you have a rental car, parking becomes more important than distance to the old town.

-For a short city visit by car, a central car park such as City-Parkhaus can be useful, but check prices, opening hours, entry height, and whether late-night exit is possible.
+For a short city visit by car, a central parking garage such as City-Parkhaus can be useful, but check prices, opening hours, entry height, and whether late-night exit is possible.
 For official details, check the City-Parkhaus München website.

 14Camping in Munich

-Camping in Munich can be a real option for the right traveler.
+Camping in Munich is a good fit for some travelers.
 It is not simply a cheap hotel replacement.

 During Oktoberfest and other major event periods, special camping options around Riem may also appear.
 If you travel with a campervan or caravan, check the Oktoberfest-Camping München Riem site.